Racing Down a Secret Mountain

 Increased risk of infections and lowered ability to fight them may occur, like TB or other serious bacterial, fungal, or viral infections.
 Some were fatal.

-Tell your doctor if you have an infection or symptoms, like fevers, sweats, chills, muscle aches, or cough, had a vaccine or plan to, or if IBD symptoms develop or worsen.
+Tell your doctor if you have an infection or symptoms, like fevers, sweats, chills, muscle aches, or cough, cough, had a vaccine or plan to, or if IBD symptoms develop or worsen.

 Serious allergic reactions and severe eczema-like skin reactions may occur.
 Learn more at 1-844-COSENTIX or COSENTIX.com.

 You're stronger than HS.
-Ask your dermatologist about Cosentix.
+Ask your dermatologist about COSENTIX.

-When the holidays start to feel a bit repetitive, reach for Sprite Winter Spice Cranberry and put your twist on tradition.
+When the holidays start to feel a bit repetitive, reach for a Sprite Winter Spice Cranberry. and put your twist on tradition.

-A bold cranberry and winter spice flavors fusion, Sprite Winter Spice Cranberry is a refreshing way to shake things up this sipping season and only for a limited time.
+It's a refreshing way to shake things up this sip in season and only for a limited time.
+Sprite, obey your thirst.

 Cool zone media.